Chair & Secretary: managing the Works Council

 Reflection and end of training

-We will wrap up the training and evaluate these two days.
+We will evaluate and wrap up the training.

 Beschikbare data